AMWA-TV/info-005/docs/Controller Guide.md

 ## Scope
 This document is intended as a guide for implementers or users of Controllers within NMOS-enabled networked media systems.
 The document defines what a Controller is and outlines the requirements of a Controller with respect to each existing NMOS specification through references to the relevant sections of those documents.

-The document focuses primarily on guidance for the core NMOS specifications of IS-04, IS-05 and BCP-003-01.
+The document focuses primarily on guidance for the following NMOS specifications:
+* IS-04
+* IS-05
+* BCP-003-01

 However, this is a living document and it is intended that fuller guidance for other NMOS specifications be added in future.

 ## Use of Normative Language
 This document is a guide to Controllers only and not a specification itself.
 It provides informational guidance around the normative requirements of the relevant specifications.
 If there are any inconsistencies between this guide and the specifications then, unequivocally, the specification is correct.
 Any normative language key words found in this document are not to be interpreted as RFC 2119 key words.